top of page

 Don't worry - You got this!

-Here is a simple routine to get your dog potty trained (or back on track) and your floors clean!
+Here is a simple routine to get your dog house trained (or back on track) and your floors clean!

-It's imperative you offer your puppy many opportunities to rehearse going potty outside.
-If you are away from home during the day, enlisting a friend or hiring someone to take your puppy out for potty breaks will get you and your puppy moving in the right direction.
+It's imperative you offer your pup many opportunities to rehearse going potty outside.
+If you are away from home during the day, enlisting a friend or hiring someone to take your pup out for potty breaks will get you and your pup moving in the right direction.

 Yes, you will need to get up in the middle of the night to help your puppy practice a good potty routine!